 By Lewis Jackson

-Citing two sources, Reuters reported on Wednesday that Google had received confidential information from a former PwC employee confirming the likely 2016 start date of a law targeting multinational tax avoidance after there had been calls from a number of organisations to delay the legislation.
+Citing two sources, Reuters reported on Wednesday Google had received confidential information from a former PwC employee confirming the likely Jan.
+1, 2016 start date of Australia’s Multinational Anti-Avoidance Law (MAAL) after there had been calls from a number of organisations to delay the legislation.

-A cache of 144-pages of PwC emails dating from 2014 to 2017 publicly released by the Tax Practioners Board in May detail how a former tax partner shared with colleagues confidential government tax plans, which they then used to drum up work with companies overseas.
+A cache of 144-pages of PwC emails publicly released by the Tax Practioners Board in May details how the former tax partner shared with colleagues confidential government tax plans, which they then used to drum up work with companies overseas.

 (Reporting by Lewis Jackson; Editing by Sonali Paul)